avag-sargsyan/realworld-go/README.md

 make load-plugins
 ```

-For more how to build/configure plugins please refer to [golangci-lint plugins documentation](https://github.com/YAtechnologies/lmd-pkg-yassir)
+For more on this, and also how to build/configure plugins please refer to [golangci-lint plugins documentation](https://github.com/YAtechnologies/lmd-pkg-yassir)
 TODO: provide link to the plugins documentations.

 Original repository: https://github.com/AngusGMorrison/realworld-go